rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/0-x-the-things-we-know.md

 <!-- ======================================================================= -->
 # the things we know

-- TODO - it is about to get confusing ..
 - the words we use are in regards to the "things" we know
 - but how does one describe what one does not know?
-- how does one describe what is "new"
+- how does one describe what is "new"?
-- with words that are defined for things that are not new?
+- with words that are defined for things we know?
-- by using the words we do know and by that redefine their meaning
+- with words that already have meaning
+- confusion can not be avoided ...

+the tricky bit

+- one can in general not define new words and descriptions
+- and then stick with them until the end of times
+- we are humans, we make errors, we need to correct our selves
+- that adds to the confusion

 overall

 - this isn't about "reading between the lines"
-- this is about learning how to see structure in a lot of noise
+- this is about learning how to see structure amongst noise
-- it won't work without causing any confusion